In this article, you will find information on:

 This Measure does not include adherence violations that are “off shift.”

-How does the “Schedule Adherence” Measure surface violations that are ongoing?
+How does the “Schedule Adherence” Measure display violations that are ongoing?

 This Measure does not consider scheduled events that are ongoing at the moment of a leaderboard/challenge calculation.
 Events that occur within the same day will be picked up on the next calculation.
 Events that cross the day boundary (midnight) will be disregarded.